sdras/project-explorer/README.md

 ## Usage:
 > _To create the visualization in the same folder as your project_:
-1. Go into the directory of a project you'd like to document, and run the first command, `tree nameofyourproject`.
+1. Go into the directory of a project you'd like to document, and run the first command, `pexx nameofyourproject`.
 2. When prompted for your path, write `.` or `./`
 3. Magic happens! ✨ (but it takes a minute ⏰)